BRIEF SUMMARY AND INTRODUCTION: Until just a few

 subject to self-employment tax unless they receive a guaranteed

-the IRS may not necessarily agree if you treat your share of
+IRS may not necessarily agree if you treat your share of income

 One court case in 2000 that considered whether some LLC members